 When it comes to processed meats, I’m a little more cautious.
 I prefer my own meatballs from beef and pork I grind at home to freezer-section varieties.

 I know restaurant-style chicken nuggets are not health food.
 The air-fried chicken breast I make at home is a better option.
 But there’s one processed meat I can’t make better at home.
 Bacon!

-Last summer I flew home from Illinois, hand-carrying a gorgeous tomato from my sister’s garden.
+Two summers ago, I flew home from Illinois, hand-carrying a gorgeous tomato from my sister’s garden.
 It screamed B.L.T., and I am not one to deny myself.

 We bought the most natural bacon we could find.
 It was a treat, not part of my everyday diet.
 I do try to avoid additives and preservatives and other ingredients Grandma wouldn’t recognize as food.